CD Díter Zafra

 Club Deportivo Díter Zafra was a Spanish football team based in Zafra, in the autonomous community of Extremadura.
-Founded in 1930 it last played in 3ª – Group 14, holding home matches at Nuevo Estadio de Zafra, with a capacity of 5,000 seats.
+Founded in 1930, it last played in 3ª – Group 14, holding home matches at Nuevo Estadio de Zafra, with a capacity of 5,000 seats.

-Dissolution
+History

 The club announced its dissolution on 28 January 2017.
 This decision was overturned two days later when a group of former club directors decided to invest in the team, and they continued with their season.

 Finally, Díter Zafra was dissolved in August 2017.
+Shortly after, UD Zafra Atlético (founded in 2000) started a senior side and inherited Díter Zafra's colors; this club was renamed CD Zafra in 2021.